Tropical cyclones and climate change: Typhoons

 Research based on records from Japan and Hawaii indicate that typhoons in the north-west Pacific intensified by 12–15% on average since 1977.
 The observed strongest typhoons doubled, or tripled in some regions, the intensity of particular landfalling systems is most pronounced.
 This uptick in storm intensity affects coastal populations in China, Japan, Korea and the Philippines, and has been attributed to warming ocean waters.
 The authors noted that it is not yet clear to what extent global warming caused the increased water temperatures, but observations are consistent with what the IPCC projects for warming of sea surface temperatures.
 Vertical wind shear has seen decreasing trends in and around China, creating more favourable conditions for intense tropical cyclones.
 This is mainly in response to the weakening of the East Asian summer monsoon, a consequence of global warming.

 Risk management and adaptation

+There are several risks associated with the increase of tropical storms, such as it can directly or indirectly cause injuries or death.
 The most effective strategy to manage risks has been the development of early warning systems.
 A further policy that would mitigate risks of flooding is reforestation of inland areas in order to strengthen the soil of the communities and reduce coastal inundation.
 It is also recommended that local schools, churches, and other community infrastructure be permanently equipped to become cyclone shelters.
 Focusing on applying resources towards immediate relief to those affected may divert attention from more long-term solutions.
 This is further exacerbated in lower-income communities and countries as they suffer most from the consequences of tropical cyclones.